Abdel Zagré

-Abdel Rachid Noufou Zagré (born 9 March 2004) is a Burkinabè footballer who currently plays for FC Sion and the Burkina Faso national team.
+Abdel Rachid Noufou Zagré (born 9 March 2004) is a Burkinabé footballer who plays for Italian club Ravenna and the Burkina Faso national team.

 Club career

 Zagré was a product of the JS Konsa academy.
 He played his final season of domestic football at Rail Club du Kadiogo of the Burkinabé Premier League.
 In May 2022 it was announced that Zagré would join Swiss club FC Sion on a 4-year contract in the summer transfer window.
 He reportedly also drew interest from Basel and Anderlecht.

 International career

 Zagré captained the national under-20 side in 2023 Africa U-20 Cup of Nations qualification.
 He scored against Nigeria and Ghana in the Group Stage.
 He received his first senior call up for a friendlies against Belgium and Kosovo in March 2022.
 He went on to make his senior debut in the match against Belgium on 29 March.